Andrew Bridgen

-Andrew James Bridgen (born 28 October 1964) is a British politician and businessman who has served as Member of Parliament (MP) for North West Leicestershire since 2010.
-He is a member of the Conservative Party.
-Bridgen sits in the House of Commons as an independent, having had the whip suspended by the Conservative Party in January 2023 after criticising the efficacy of COVID-19 vaccines and comparing their implementation to the Holocaust.
+Andrew James Bridgen (born 28 October 1964) is a British former politician who served as Member of Parliament (MP) for North West Leicestershire from 2010 until 2024.
+He was a member of the Conservative Party until his expulsion in April 2023, having had the whip suspended in January after criticising the efficacy of COVID-19 vaccines and claiming that a cardiologist told him it constitutes "the biggest crime against humanity since the Holocaust".
+He joined the Reclaim Party in May 2023 but resigned from the party in December 2023.

-In his parliamentary career, he has supported efforts to remove Conservative prime ministers David Cameron, Theresa May, Boris Johnson, and Liz Truss from office.
-He is a prominent supporter of Brexit.
+During his parliamentary career, he supported efforts to remove Conservative prime ministers David Cameron, Theresa May, Boris Johnson, and Liz Truss from office.
+He is a supporter of Brexit.
 In January 2023, Bridgen was suspended from the House of Commons for five days after the house voted in favour of the recommendations of the Commons Select Committee on Standards which found that he had repeatedly breached rules over paid lobbying and declaring interests and that he also attempted to pressure the commissioner investigating his lobbying breaches.

+After leaving the Reclaim Party in December 2023, Bridgen sat as an independent MP for the rest of the term of the 2019 Parliament, announcing his decision to run as an independent for his constituency of North West Leicestershire at the 2024 United Kingdom general election, where he lost his seat and deposit.

 Early life and career

-Bridgen was born in Burton upon Trent, Staffordshire, on 28 October 1964.
-He attended Netherseal Junior School and then the state comprehensive school The Pingle School in Swadlincote, Derbyshire.
-He went on to study genetics and behaviour at the University of Nottingham, graduating with a degree in biological sciences.
+Andrew Bridgen was born in Burton upon Trent, Staffordshire, on 28 October 1964.
+He attended Netherseal Junior School, then Pingle School in Swadlincote.
+He graduated from the University of Nottingham with a degree in biological sciences.

-After graduating, Bridgen began training as an officer in the Royal Marines but did not complete this training.
+After graduating, Bridgen began training as an officer in the Royal Marines but did not complete the course.
+He then began work in his family's agricultural business.
+He served as the East Midlands chairman of the Institute of Directors and on the East Midlands Regional Assembly as a business representative.

 In May 2009, he intervened in the "dirty tricks row" involving a councillor who had offered Conservative backing to ensure a village hall was built if an independent election candidate stood down.
 Bridgen blamed "intransigence of certain unelected individuals at the very top of the county council" rather than the individual councillors involved.
 Both Labour and Conservative council leaders criticised his intervention and the council solicitor wrote to ask for an explanation.
 A police investigation followed, and Cllr Nicholas Rushton temporarily stood down.
 Rushton denied wrongdoing and went on to become leader of the county council.